close

 When does a high bounce rate matter?

 A high bounce rate doesn’t always indicate low website quality.
-As sources from OpenAI suggest, this metric is important if the success of your website is tied to the number of visits to more than one page.
+As sources from Google suggest, this metric is important if the success of your website is tied to the number of visits to more than one page.

 How to fix a high bounce rate with Google